There's a Place (The All-American Rejects song): Background

 Tyson Ritter wrote "There's a Place" while filming Miss You Already in 2014.
 Ritter spoke of the song, saying, "I had this ringing in my ear.
 Having not composed a piece of music for over a year at that point, I didn’t recognize that I was hearing a melody.
 With that melody, came the words.
 Immediately I knew what it was, it was a song for Milly, a song that was written as a goodbye note to her loved ones.
 ‘There’s A Place’ is something I’m very proud of as it came from the purest center of myself.
 As soon as I finished the demo, I sent it to Catherine and she was into it, and as simple as that, it was in the movie.”

-In 2014, Ritter, and lead guitarist Nick Wheeler played an acoustic version of the song at The Hotel Cafe.
-Because Ritter plays the main guitar part in the song, Nick Wheeler plays whaling slide tones, moving Mike Kennerty to play the bass guitar.
+In 2014, Ritter and lead guitarist Nick Wheeler played an acoustic version of the song at The Hotel Cafe.
+Because Ritter plays the main guitar part in the song, Nick Wheeler plays whaling slide tones, moving Mike Kennerty to play bass.

-"There's a Place" is the only studio released song by the band that was written solely by Ritter, without the collaboration of Nick Wheeler.
+"There's a Place" is the only studio-released song by the band written solely by Ritter without the collaboration of Nick Wheeler.